 Drawing the line

-- Start with a basic template and keep it simple.
+- Start with a basic template.

 - Ensure the site is cross-browser compatible.